gbif/ipt/Launch.md

     * Test bug fixes - issues labelled as `Bug`.
 Try to reproduce the bug following the detailed instructions provided in the issue description.
     * Test all areas possibly affected by code changes.
 Build a list of affected areas to test by scanning the commit history.
     * Always ensure that GBIF can index the data published by the IPT, for example using the new GBIF Data Validator.
+    * Put on different user hats, testing as an 'Admin', 'Manager' and 'Manager with registration rights'.
     * Where applicable, test the IPT in both production and test mode.
     * Where applicable, perform cross-browser testing.